 Movember… No-Shave November… each year around this time you're likely hearing about these events all over the news.
 But, in case you don't know what either of these are, the goal for both is to raise awareness for men's health issues by forgoing the razor and letting those facial hairs shine for 30 days.
 Never before has a mustache meant so much.

-Movember… No-Shave November… Even at the end of the month, you're probably still hearing these terms from time to time.
-In case you don't know what either of these are, the goal for both is to raise awareness for men's health issues.
-Movember is designed to raise awareness about issues in general, No-Shave November is more focused on helping to educate about cancer prevention.
+Though they center on the same ideas, Movember is designed to raise awareness about men's health issues in general, while No-Shave November is more focused on helping to educate specifically about men's cancer prevention.
 Both are gaining steam as an annual event.

 While this column is usually focused on long-term retirement planning, we also want to remind people about the "health" portion of their health savings accounts.
 And helping to raise awareness about issues specific to men's health is important.

 Seasonal affective disorder is a form of depression that affects your mood when the season changes - typically starting in the continuing into the winter months.
 You may want to brush it off as a case of the "winter blues" where you're just in a funk, but it goes deeper than that.